Sudo-Victor-Victory/github-portfolio/content/blogs/my-first-time-soldering.md

     </a>
   </div>
 </div>
+It'd have been nice to have more pictures of the process, but my hands were occupied.
+<br/><br/>

 ## What's next?
 The eagle-eyed viewers see the heart icon on the chip I soldered.
 It's specifically a <mark>Sparkfun ad8232</mark> used to create ECGs.
 I am planning on turning this into a full-fledged circuit and evolve it into a real-time mobile app.
 Now you see why the last post was BLE, huh. 😼